n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.8.md

 In the *Workflow Executions* window you can filter the displayed executions by workflow and by status (*All*, *Error*, *Running*, or *Success*).
 :::

-You get a table with information about:
+The *Workflow Executions* window displays a table with the following information:

 * _Started At / ID:_ The date and time when the workflow started, followed by the ID of this workflow execution
 * _Name:_ The name of the workflow